learning-zone/mongodb-basics/README.md

 * One to Many
 * Many to Many

-**Example**: Let us consider the case of storing addresses for users.
+**Example:** Let us consider the case of storing addresses for users.
 So, one user can have multiple addresses making this a `1:N` relationship.

 User Collection